- You Are Here

 The Stormwater Utility Compliance and Credit Program is a part of the Engineering Division, Public Works Department.
 Stormwater runoff is generated when precipitation from rain and snowmelt events flow over land or impervious surfaces and does not percolate into the ground.
 As the runoff flows over the land or impervious surfaces (paved streets, parking lots, sidewalks, driveways and building rooftops), it may accumulate debris, chemicals, sediment or other pollutants that could adversely affect water quality if the runoff is discharged untreated.
 The primary method to control stormwater discharges is the use of best management practices (BMPs).

 The National Pollutant Discharge Elimination System (NPDES) Stormwater Program regulates stormwater discharges from three potential sources: municipal separate storm sewer systems (MS4s), construction activities, and industrial activities.
 Most stormwater discharges are considered point sources, and operators of these sources may be required to receive an NPDES permit before they can discharge.
-This permitting mechanism is designed to prevent stormwater runoff from washing harmful pollutants into local surface waters such as streams, rivers, lakes or coastal waters.
+This permitting mechanism is designed to prevent stormwater runoff from washing harmful pollutants into local surface waters such as ditches, streams, rivers, lakes or coastal waters.

 If you have questions or concerns regarding water or sanitary services, please visit our Utility Department.